shashankeeda/javaGit_warmup_problems/README.md

 ### Overview

-The goal of this set of practice problems is to help you gear up for learning Java.
-This course is a fast paced class, and incoming students are expected to know the basics of programming such as methods, loops, conditionals, and arrays before starting the class.
+The goal of this set of  problems is to help you gear up for learning Java.
+This course is a fast-paced class, and incoming students are expected to know the basics of programming such as methods, loops, conditionals, and arrays before starting the class.
 If you took an intro programming class in another programming language, you should still be able to do these problems after reviewing basic Java syntax.
 The provided exercises are not meant to demonstrate good object-oriented design; their main purpose is to allow students to practice working with arrays, loops and conditionals.

 If you find yourself struggling with these problems, please consider completing an online Java course or carefully going through an introductory Java textbook *and* completing the programming exercises.
 Though there may be partial or complete solutions to some of these questions on various sites like StackOverflow, it is expected that you solve these problems *without* using the Internet as a resource.